 If $\rho$ is the exact minimizer of \eqref{eq:JKO-obj-1b}, we will have $\nabla_{\W} F_{n+1}( \rho ) = 0$ (and for sub-differential the condition is $0 \in \partial_{\W} F_{n+1}( \rho )$).
 At $p_{n+1}$ which is pushed-forward by the learned $T_{n+1}$, we denote the $\W$-gradient of $F_{n+1}$ by the following (recall the definition of $T_{n+1}^n$ as in \eqref{eq:def-Tn-n+1})

 and it is interpreted as sub-differential when needed.
-While $p_{n+1}$ differs from the exact minimizer, we assume it is close enough such that there is a subdifferential $\xi_{n+1}$ that is small.
-In practice, the SGD algorithm to minimize the training objective \eqref{eq:JKO-obj-1c} (assuming $\calT_\Theta$ is expressive enough to approximate the exact minimizer $T^*$) would almost converge when the $\W$-gradient vector field $\xi_{n+1}$ evaluated on data samples collectively give a small magnitude.
+Making an analogy to the (approximate) first-order condition in vector-space optimization, we assume that $p_{n+1}$ is close to the exact minimizer such that the (sub-)gradient $\xi_{n+1}$ is small.
+In practice, the SGD algorithm to minimize the training objective \eqref{eq:JKO-obj-1c} (assuming $\calT_\Theta$ is expressive enough to approximate the exact minimizer $T^*$) would stop making progress when the $\W$-gradient vector field $\xi_{n+1}$ evaluated on data samples collectively give a small magnitude.
 We characterize this by a small $L^2(p_{n+1})$ norm of the (sub-)gradient $ \xi_{n+1} $ in our theoretical assumption.
 The assumptions on the learned transport $T_{n+1}$ are summarized as follows: